canonical/netplan.io/design.md

 `network:
   version: 2

-  # if specified globally, can only realistically have that value, as networkd cannot
+  # if specified globally, can only realistically have that value, as
-  # render wifi/3G.
-This would be shipped as a separate config.d/ by desktop images.
+  # networkd cannot render wifi/3G.
+This would be shipped as a separate
+  # config.d/ by desktop images
   # it can also be specified by-type or by-device
-  #renderer: NetworkManager
+  renderer: network-manager
   ethernets:
-    # opaque ID for physical interfaces with match rules, only referred to by
+    # opaque ID for physical interfaces with match rules
-    # other stanzas
+    # only referred to by other stanzas
     id0:
       match:
       macaddress: 00:11:22:33:44:55